nitlang/nitutorial/refinement.md

 * Override methods
 * New super-classes

+The keyword `redef` is used to declare that a class definition is a refinement.

 ~~~nit
 # Improve the class Int with a recursive Fibonacci function.
 redef class Int